kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 - Allow mutating other job specifications beyond container resource requirements.
 - Support in-place pod resource updates (this is covered by separate KEPs).
 - Allow mutating of Pod Resources.
-- Allow mutating of ResourceClaims.
+- Allow mutating ResourceClaim or ResourceClaimTemplate objects, or the PodTemplate's `spec.resourceClaims` entries.

 ## Proposal

-The proposal is to relax update validation for container resource specifications (CPU, memory, GPU, and extended resource requests and limits) in the pod template of suspended jobs.
+The proposal is to relax update validation for container resource specifications (CPU, memory, GPU, and extended resource requests and limits) and resource claim references in the pod template of suspended Jobs.

 This change has minimal impact on the job-controller, as the job controller will use the updated resource specifications when creating new pods for the job.